makeyourownmaker/ParametricWeatherModel/README.md

   * Some variables are treated as constants e.g. transmissivity
   * Hardcoded parameters include: thermal diffusivity of air, soil heat capacity and solar radiation
-  * Assumes temperature at 40 hPa above the ground surface equal surface temperature which it certainly does not
+  * Assumes temperature at 40 hPa above the ground surface equals surface temperature which it certainly does not
+  * Assumes temperature at the base of the cloud equals surface temperature which it certainly does not